 Undredal Stave Church is the smallest working church in the whole of Scandinavia!
-Erected in 1147, this white wooden building measures 12 by 4 meters, and can barely sit 40 people.
+Erected in 1147, this white wooden building measures 12 by 4 meters, and can barely seat 40 people.

 9. Fjord, lake, waterfall, enjoy till the last drop!

-Bergen, Europe’s rainiest city, might be just three hours train ride away, but Aurland is one of the driest areas in Norway!
+Bergen, the rainiest city in Europe, might be just three hours train ride away, but Aurland is one of the driest areas in Norway!
 One can enjoy the beautiful Sognefjord nature even during the mild winters.